hecker-zz/blog/README.md

-# hecker
-This blog will document my growth！
+## This blog will document my growth！